starknet-edu/starknetbook/primer/README.md

 time cat bank.yaml
 ```

-It is obviously very fast to read and write this data to your disk, and [complex business logic](https://www.postgresql.org/) can be optimized on your disk.
-BUT let's say you get your disk too close to a big ACME magnet, you can say bye bye Alice's bank account information.
+It is obviously very fast to read and write this data to your disk, and [complex business logic](https://www.postgresql.org/) can be optimized on your disk, BUT let's say you get your disk too close to a large ACME magnet.
+Alice can say bye bye to all her valueble bank account information.
-<p align="center">💡<strong>Let's replicate Alice's account on another computer</strong>💡<br>After all how many big ACME magnets can there really be?</p>
+<p align="center">💡<strong>Let's replicate Alice's account on another computer</strong>💡<br>(After all how many large ACME magnets can there really be?)</p>

 Sender Questions:
 - How do I locate a recieving host to send to?